kibertoad/awilix-manager/README.md

   diContainer,
   asyncInit: true,
   asyncDispose: true,
+  strictBooleanEnforced: true,
 })
 await awilixManager.executeInit() // this will not execute asyncInit, because consumer is disabled await awilixManager.executeDispose() // this will not execute asyncDispose, because consumer is disabled
 ```

+Note that passing `undefined` or `null` as a value for the `enabled` parameter counts as a default, which is `true`.
+That may lead to hard-to-debug errors, as it may be erroneously assumed that passing falsy value should equal to passing `false`.
+In order to prevent this, it is recommended to set `strictBooleanEnforced` flag to `true`, which would throw an error if a non-boolean value is explicitly set to the `enabled` field.
+In future semver major release this will become a default behaviour.

 ## Fetching dependencies based on tags